Nikon D1 vs Pentax 645Z

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
-Further information on the two cameras, as well as related accessories, can be found on the Nikon and Pentax websites.
+Further information on the features and operation of the D1 and 645Z can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D1 or the Pentax 645Z – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D1: